-- All members of the community will be made aware of the reporting procedure for online safety concerns, including: breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - The school will follow the NSPCC guidance on when to contact the Police available here :-https://www.npcc.police.uk/documents/Children%20and%20Young%20people/When%20to%20c all%20the%20police%20guidance%20for%20schools%20and%20colleges.pdf - If an incident or concern needs to be passed beyond our community (for example, if other local settings are involved or the public may be at risk), the DSL or headteacher will speak with Durham Police first to ensure that potential investigations are not compromised.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including: breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - The school will follow the NSPCC guidance on when to contact the Police available here :- when-to-call-the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk)

+If an incident or concern needs to be passed beyond our community (for example, if other local settings are involved or the public may be at risk), the DSL or headteacher will speak with Durham Police first to ensure that potential investigations are not compromised.